cvcdyedid/CoreWars8086-Debugger/README.md

   that it may be useful to have the turn of each player run at a time and not all of them together.
 Maybe an additional button for such a functionality will help you.
 - Fix the problem of the blank panel.
 This is the most important thing.
+- Maybe add an option to tape the moves.
+It may be very frustrating to step through a long player and just miss with a single turn the move that you wanted to catch...
 - Any ideas for new features?
 Share with us!

 Best regards, and Good luck!